So you booked your portrait session.. Awesome – I am so excited!

 What about makeup?

 Colors will show different in collodion – see the question below.
 So makeup selection should reflect the potential changes.
-Blue can turn white and red will be black.
-Red lipstick will give you black lips!
+Blue can turn white and red or yellow will be darker.
+Medium to dark red lipstick is fine because lips tend to be bright.

 What about colors?